 The final stop for the FUCK YOU ALL exhibition was held in Spain during the summer of 2014.

 Fall 2014 saw the release of Glen E. Friedman’s most incredible monograph to date: MY RULES the book, published by Rizzoli International.
 Followed by the launch of the MY RULES exhibition in London to incredible crowds for nine weeks!
 Plans for the exhibition to tour the globe are in the works.

 2015 brought us another GEF and Shepard Fairey collaboration.
-In celebration of the MY RULES publication, Fairey’s OBEY clothing released internationally, a line of goods emblazoned with Fairey’s iconography of several Friedman’s photographs of favorite subjects.
+In celebration of the MY RULES publication, Fairey’s OBEY clothing released internationally, a line of goods emblazoned with Fairey’s iconography of several Friedman’s photographs.

 And if that wasn’t enough, Friedman’s Burning Flags Press sponsored his son’s Little League Baseball team in 2015, 2016, 2017, and 2019 when they won the league championship!

 written by Kirk Gee